aaronbloomfield/ccc/hws/metamask/index.md

 Finally!
 We can get to the whole reason for this party.

-Your task is to create a web interface to your Auctioneer.sol contract, which fulfills the [IAuctioneer.sol](../auction/IAuctioneer.sol.html) ([src](../auction/IAuctioneer.sol)) interface.
+Your task is to create a web interface to your Auctioneer.sol contract, which fulfills the [IAuctioneer.sol](IAuctioneer.sol.html) ([src](IAuctioneer.sol)) interface.
+The intent is that you start with the existing web page to view the auctions -- the link is on the Collab landing page -- and put your modifications at the bottom of that page.
 Our web page looked like the image to the right; this is the bottom of our web page, and the auction table itself was above what is shown.
 Yours need not look similar, but it does need to be usable.

 As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment (see above for starting on that), the read-only parts of this assignment are already done for you.
-You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
+You will have to change the contract IDs, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
 Note: you have to view the original auctions page with an address else most of the relevant code will not be shown.
 The link to that page with an address is on the Collab landing page.

-For this assignment, you only need to create an interface with four of the Auctioneer functions -- `startAuction()`, `closeAuction()`, `placeBid()`, and `mintNFT()`.
-You will also need to have a means to transfer the NFT over, which is discussed next.
-Note that the interface for `mintNFT()` was provided for you, above.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.

-In addition to those four functions to the Auctioneer, you will also need a function that allows the transfer of an NFT over.
-This is the `safeTransferFrom()` function call in [IERC721.sol](../auctions/IERC721.sol.html) -- and recall that the NFTmanager inherits from that contract.
+For this assignment, you only need to create an interface with three of the Auctioneer functions -- `startAuction()`, `closeAuction()`, and `placeBid()`.
+You will also need to create an interface that interacts with two functions of the [NFTManager.sol](../tokens/NFTManager.sol.html) -- `mintWithURI()` (the one-parameter version) and `approve()` (from [IERC721.sol](../auctions/IERC721.sol.html).
+This means you will have to interact with ***TWO*** contracts on the blockchain.
 Thus, you will need to create a contract interface to that contract (similar to how `auctionContractmm` was created) -- be sure to use `web3mm`!
 You can hard-code the address for the NFTmanager, and you can obtain that by calling `nftmanager()` on your Auctioneer contract.
-Note that two of the three parameters are already known -- the `from` (the account that MetaMask uses, which was obtained in the `mintNFT()` function, above) and the `to` (the address of the Auctioneer contract).
-So only the NFT ID is what is needed.
+Note that some of the three parameters are already known, and need not be entered in the form -- the NFT is minted for the MetaMask account, and the transfer assumes it is coming from the same MetaMask account and going to the Auctioneer.
+So only the NFT ID is what needs to be displayed when minting a new NFT, and what needs to be entered when starting an auction.

 For the `placeBid()` function, you will have to take in the amount that they want to bid.
 This should be a floating-point value of the ether to place the bid for, and your Javascript will have to convert that to wei.

-The forms for these five functions should be on that same page -- in particular, you will only be submitting one page, called `auctions.html` (note the plurality of the filename!).
+The forms for these five functions should be on that same page -- in particular, you will only be submitting one page, called `metamask.html` (note the plurality of the filename!).
 You can put those forms on the bottom, along with the MetaMask connect button described above.
 As with the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment, since this is not a course in user interfaces, it will not be graded on it's beauty.
 But it still has to be usable.

-Any calls to four of these functions (`createAuction()`, `closeAuction()`, `placeBid()` and the function to transfer the NFT) will have that change reflected in the table of auctions, which will automatically update when an event is emitted.
-When `mintNFT()` is called, it performs the transaction and then perform a web3.js call to get the NFT ID.
-It just displays that ID via a popup alert box.
+Any calls the three Auctioneer functions (`createAuction()`, `closeAuction()`, `placeBid()`will have that change reflected in the table of auctions, which will automatically update when an event is emitted.
+The call to `approve()` should just display "success" (or similar) via a pop-up box (call `alert("success");` in Javascript).
+When `mintWithURI()` is called, it performs the transaction and then perform a web3.js call to get the NFT ID.
+It can just display that ID via a popup alert box.

 When this assignment is complete, anybody should be able to create NFTs, initiate auctions, bid on existing auctions, and close auctions when they are done.
 As for the NFT images, we will still provide just a file name, and the URL prefix will be the same Collab link as in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; that prefix is on the Collab landing page.
 <br clear='all'>

 ### Web page setup

-To get the auctions.html web page set up:
+To get the metamask.html web page set up:

 - Get the contract address of your deployed Auctioneer.sol contract
 - Go to the auctions.php web site (the address is on the Collab landing page), and enter that smart contract address to view those auctions
     - You have to view that page with an address else most of the relevant code will not be shown.
 The link to that page with an address is on the Collab landing page.
 - Ensure that the resulting page does not display any errors (view the console in the developer tools)
 - View the source of the web page
-- Save that into auctions.html
+- Save that into metamask.html
-- Deploy auctions.html to your account on the departmental server in your `~/public_html/` directory
+- Deploy metamask.html to your account on the departmental server in your `~/public_html/` directory
 - View that page -- ensure it shows the same result, and also has no errors
-- Edit that file, and update the ABIs to the new versions: [IAuctioneer2.abi](IAuctioneer2.abi) for `auctioneerAbi` and [IERC721Metadata.abi](IERC721Metadata.abi) for `nftManagerAbi`
+- To make your code more readable, you can use the "reduced" ABIs -- these have just the functions that are used in this assignment, as well as the functions that the existing auctions.php page uses: [IAuctioneer.abi](IAuctioneer.abi) for `auctioneerAbi` and [INFTManager.abi](INFTManager.abi) for `nftManagerAbi`.
+You can also use the full ABIs: [IAuctioneer-full.abi](IAuctioneer-full.abi) and [INFTManager-full.abi](INFTManager-full.abi)
 - Add the code provided above:
     - The declaration of the `web3mm` variable and the `auctionContractmm` variable
     - The code to ensure MetaMask is installed